rouge1616/Spine-Mets-CT-SEG/README.md

 We provide a script to batch convert the full dataset in Nifti format.
 Please make sure to re-assign correct labels to the the vertbra levels after conversion using the corresponding JSON file.

 ## Segmentation Weights
-We also provide the segmentation weights from the nnUNet training.
+The segmentation weights from the nnUNet training are provided in the folder __weights/.__

 ## Citation
 If you use this code or data for your research please cite this paper.